abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_model_implementation.rst

 ..  only:: draft

-    Because finding all solutions is hard, we expect the solver to show more and more difficulties to solve the problem of finding all the solutions as the size :math:`n` grows but what about the easy problem of finding only one solution?
+    Because finding all solutions is hard, we expect the solver to face more and more difficulties as the size :math:`n` grows but what about the easy problem of finding only one solution?

     In the file :file:`nqueens2.cc`, we stop the search as soon as a solution has been found.